rabbitmq/rabbitmq-auth-mechanism-ssl/README.md

 # x509 (TLS/SSL) certificate Authentication Mechanism for RabbitMQ

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_auth_mechanism_ssl](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_auth_mechanism_ssl).
+All issues have been transferred.

+## Overview

 This plugin allows RabbitMQ clients authenticate using x509 certificates and TLS (PKI) [peer verification mechanism](https://tools.ietf.org/html/rfc5280#section-6) instead of credentials (username/password pairs).